 Objectives and Content

-- measure properties of porous rocks with emphasis on oil and gas reservoirs
+- can measure the properties of porous rocks related to energy production and storage.

-- perform experiments to determine oil production from core plugs
+- can perform experiments to determine the production and storage capacity of core samples.

-- interpret experiments on multiphase flow in porous rocks
+- can interpret experiments with multi-phase flow in porous rocks.

 Required Previous Knowledge